 The team has been steadily working with exciting clients from fashion e-commerce, design industry, tech and publishing.
-Our clients to date are from the UK, US, China and Southeast Asia.
+Our clients to date are from the UK, the US, China and Southeast Asia.

 GLUE Studio advocates active lifestyle and well-being at the workplace.
-The team adopts the joyful Hawaiian greeting ‘Aloha!’, a positive spirit we share with collaborators.
+The team adopts the joyful Hawaiian greeting ‘Aloha!’, a positive spirit that we share with collaborators.

 Zarina Holmes started her career as a designer and visualiser for several advertising agencies in Kuala Lumpur after graduating.
 In 1998 she completed her MA Design at Middlesex University, London, researching on brand extension.